Andyinater/AutoGen_IterativeCoding/README.md

 ![Diagram depicting the program phases, including the interactions between user/agents, creation of files, and presentation of files to agents.](/flow.png)

 ## Planning Phase
 The planning phase consists of a conversation between the human user (**Manager**) and an AI planner assistant (**Planner**).
-The Manager is first prompted:

->What Python creation would you like?
-Type below:

-Here the Manager can request the Python app they would like:

->Make me a python app that displays the current time on an analog clock face.
+The Manager is asked to request a Python creation, for example, "Make me a python app that displays the current time on an analog clock face."
 The Manager is also asked to provide a name for the project, which will be used to create a new project folder in the working directory.

 The Planner then creates a list of functional requirements that define the successful completion of the task.
 If the Manager is not happy with the plan, they can converse with the Planner to edit the plan.
 Once the Manager deems the plan sufficient, they can direct the plan to be saved.
 The plan will be saved in the project folder.